karlebh/filament-example/README.md

-Seed the database
+go to `/admin/login` to see filament admin panel.

-go to `/admin/login` to see filament admin panel
+`php artisan make:filament-user` to make new user.